 Best Value: Burton Gore-Tex Gloves

 Waterproof/breathable protection is a no-brainer when it comes to selecting snowboarding gloves.
-While you can find loads of brands with their own proprietary technology, Burton makes it easy to score the confidence that Gore-Tex provides without shelling out more than $100.
+While you can find loads of brands with their own proprietary technology, Burton makes it easy to score the confidence that Gore-Tex provides with its affordable price point.
 This glove also employs Gore Warm technology that keeps things breathable, warm, and dry in even the harshest conditions.
 That protective membrane combines with Burton’s two-layer fabric outer shell to amp durability and shrug off the most extreme of glove use.
 The insulation varies in weight throughout the glove to keep you warm without feeling like you’re wearing oven mittens, and the four-way-stretch fleece liner can be removed — to dry them out or wear them solo on warm spring days.
 Zippered pockets lining the top of each glove let you drop in chemical heaters or vent in cool air when things heat up too much.
 And they’re also screen-touch friendly thanks to the synthetic leather Screen Grab Toughgrip that covers the entire palm.